-A. For Criteria #1, #2, #3 & #5: For Criteria 1, 2, 3 & 5, the panelists will individually evaluate each site against one another by assigning a color to each subcriteria.
+A. For All Criteria: The panelists will individually evaluate each site against one another by assigning a color to each subcriteria.
 The individual panelists will not assign a color to the overall criteria, but will wait until the panel convenes as a group to do so.
 Using the subcriteria colors, the panel will determine the predominant color for each site per criteria.

-It is possible for the group consensus to assign the same color to more than one site, if determined by panel consensus as the best one.
-The panel must select at least one site as being most advantageous; meaning that at least one site must have an overall rating of Blue for Criteria 1, 2, 3 & 5.
-If two sites are assigned a rating of Blue (whether individually or by consensus), the third site must be assigned a rating of Yellow (rather than Green).
+The panel must assign one Blue, at a minimum, for each criteria or subcriteria; however, it is possible for each panelist and the panel as a group to assign the same color to more than one site.
+Therefore, it is possible, for instance, for the panel to assign two Blues and one Green and zero Yellows for a given criteria.